pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

 connection info stored in the shell environment is utilized in the ``pywbemcli instance server namespaces`` command, avoiding another password prompt.

-The PYWBEMCLI_SERVER and PYWBEMCLI_NAMESPACE environment variables act as defaults for the corresponding command line options.